 What is a concrete paver?

 Pavers are created from molded concrete formed into tiles to either resemble stone or brick, or proudly look like what they are: concrete.
-Concrete pavers generally fall into two types.
+The pavers generally fall into two types.
 The first is the thick durable interlocking paver.
 Resembling bricks in density, interlocking pavers are often used for driveways as they can handle the weight of a vehicle.

 Another variety of paver is the thinner, and more visually pleasing, architectural paver.
 Architectural pavers are commonly used for paths or patios where aesthetics are more important.